ExchangeBC/BCDevExchange-Programs/README.md

 	- Declares the end of a distinct column.
 Subsequent [col start] can be declared.
 - [row end]
 	- Declares the end of a distinct row.
 Unless another row is declared, subsequent content will display in full page width.

+- We automatically generate a table of contents menu for you if you use ## (header 2) markdown.

 *Note: row and col are converted to the bootstrap grid system.
 Therefore, the col will stack on top of each other when forced to shrink on a smaller display.*